-Dr. Peter Wilton teaches strategy, marketing, and international management at the Haas School of Business, University of California, Berkeley.
-He is the Faculty Director for Berkeley Executive Education's Rethinking Marketing Strategy program.
+Dr. Peter Wilton teaches strategy, marketing, and international management at the Haas School of Business, UC Berkeley.
+He is the Faculty Director for Berkeley Executive Education's Marketing Strategy in the Digital Age program.

 EXEC ED: What do you think is the biggest marketing challenge facing organizations in the digital age?